 NPCA’s veterans program meaningfully engages the military community — including veterans, active duty, reservists and military families — to support national parks through service projects and advocacy.

 About Our Veterans Program

-Our national parks tell America’s story, including our country’s military history.
+Our national parks should tell the full American story, including our country’s military history.
 The fight for our freedom, democracy and very way of life are told through our parks.
 Preserving and protecting our national parks means preserving these important military stories.

-National parks also commemorate and interpret military history at 156 different sites:
+National parks commemorate and interpret military history at 156 different sites: